Our streets are not always welcoming, safe, convenient and inclusive for walkers, and changes in street design could make all the difference.

 narrower crossings or more time to cross

 When highways are designed, walking can be a neglected transport mode.
 But streets need to be welcoming and safe for walkers.
 We lobby policy makers, transport planners and urban designers to ensure the walking voice is heard alongside the other transport modes.
-Examples of ways of improving the walking environment can be found on Bristol’s Traffic Choices website, designed to help Neighbourhood Partnerships choose improvement schemes.
+Examples of ways of improving the walking environment can be found on Bristol’s Traffic Choices website.
 See for instance articles on footway widening, road narrowing, and humped and narrowed-crossings.
 Another example is side road crossings, where continuous footways would help.
 The design of routes shared between cyclists and pedestrians needs to balance the needs of both modes – see BWA’s statement and the recent Council consultation.

 Help us redress the balance.
 If you are on the BWA mailing list, we will tell you about major infrastructure projects when they go out to consultation, so you can speak up for the pedestrian voice.